Hog-CERN/Hog/docs/02-Maintainer-Manual/02-gitlab-repository-setup.md

 - Expand __Merge Request settings__
 - Select Fast-forward merge

-## Setup Runners
+## Set-up Runners

 Unfortunately we cannot use shared runners because big, slow, and licensed software (Xilinx Vivado, Mentor Graphics Questasim) are required.
-So we need to setup our own physical or virtual machines.
+So we need to set-up our own physical or virtual machines.
-You can use either the A VM we provide or a private VM.
+You can use either the Virtual Machine (VM) we provide or a private machine.
 Please refer to [Setting up a Virtual Machines](03-Virtual-Machines.md) section for more information.

 Now take the following actions: